Iltahuikaisu/reaktor_ennakko/README.md

 ## Usage

 You have to browse to your control file, you want to examine.
-If you select wrong file you need to manually reload.

 ## Licence
 GNU AGPLv3